rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.385 Place of manufacture uncertain or unknown

-<a name="5.31.385.1">5.31.385.1</a> If the place of manufacture is uncertain and is considered important, supply the name of the probable place of manufacture with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.
+<a name="5.31.385.1">5.31.385.1</a> If the place of manufacture is uncertain, and it is considered important, supply the name of the probable place of manufacture with a question mark, using a modern form of the name in the language of the cataloging agency in square brackets.

 >Example:
 ><CITE>[Newburyport, Mass.?]</CITE>

-<a name="5.31.385.2">5.31.385.2</a> If no city of manufacture can be conjectured and is concisidered important, supply the name of a state, province, country, or other larger geographic entity as the place of manufacture with a question mark if necessary, using a modern form of the name in the language of the cataloging agency in square brackets.
+<a name="5.31.385.2">5.31.385.2</a> If no city of manufacture can be conjectured, and it is considered important, supply the name of a state, province, country, or other larger geographic entity as the place of manufacture with a question mark if necessary, using a modern form of the name in the language of the cataloging agency in square brackets.

 <a name="5.31.385.3">5.31.385.3</a> If the basis of the supplied place is not apparent from the rest of the description, always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) to indicate the source of the information (see [5.34.32.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.4)).